ichaudharyvivek/game-of-life/README.md

 # Conway's Game of life
-This is Python implementation of Conway's game of life.
+Python implementation of Conway's game of life.

 ## Features